cagov/design-system/docs/pages/components.md

 * Tested with the axe accessibility tool and passes all automated AA level checks
 * Reviewed with the VoiceOver screen reader on desktop
-* Reviewed with the TalkBack screen reader on mobile.
+* Reviewed with the [TalkBack screen reader](https://support.google.com/accessibility/android/answer/6283677?hl=en) on mobile
 * Verified keyboard navigation and that all actionable elements of the component are reachable via keyboard commands only

 ### Production